 Therefore, spinal cord injuries at the C5 level or higher will result in breathing difficulties.

 Individuals with C1-C4 spinal cord injuries will almost always initially need the help of the ventilator to assist with their breathing.

 The amount of spinal cord damage incurred by hyperextension will determine your chances of recovery.

 If you have an incomplete spinal cord injury, it means that spared neural pathways between your brain and body will exist.

 Spared neural pathways are key to spinal cord injury recovery because they’re capable of adapting.

-Through neuroplasticity (your central nervous system’s ability to rewire itself), functions weakened by spinal cord injury can potentially be recovered with repetitive stimulation.
-The more you practice a weak function, the more you stimulate its neural pathways, and the more the central nervous system adapts to strengthen that function.
+Through neuroplasticity (your central nervous system’s ability to rewire itself), functions weakened by the spinal cord injury can potentially be recovered with rehabilitation principles, like repetition of movement.
+The more you practice a weakened function, the more you stimulate its neural pathways, and the more the central nervous system adapts to strengthen that function.